jullian-yapeter/personal-site/src/data/about.md

 # Some history

 - Born in Jakarta, Indonesia on July 30, 1997.
+- Got my black belt in Taekwondo in mid 2008.
 - Moved to Toronto, Canada in August of 2008.
 - I got my first job in the 7th grade.
 I worked as a [Legislative Page](https://www.ola.org/en/visit-learn/programs/about-page-program) at the Legislative Assembly of Ontario.
 - Discovered my passion for engineering when I took a woodshop course in the 9th grade.
 I built an iPhone 3G projector out of wood and a couple of glass lenses.